postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 You can request viewer access to a team member's personal collection or a private collection in your team if you have a link to the collection.

-1. Open the collection link in the browser or the Postman app.
+1. Open the collection link in Postman.

 2. Click **Request Access**.
 ![https://assets.postman.com/postman-docs/access-blocked.png](https://assets.postman.com/postman-docs/access-blocked.png)